 It is exciting to have recently visited with several young winemakers in Napa Valley who have a passion for preserving both some of Napa’s heritage varieties and the valley’s older vines.

-Today the oldest vines on their property are Cabernet Sauvignon – planted in 1954.
+The oldest vines on their property are Cabernet Sauvignon – planted in 1954.
 These old head pruned gnarly looking vines are among some of the oldest Cabernet Sauvignon vines in Napa County still producing commercially.
-Other Napa producers making wine from old vine Cabernet Sauvignon include a limited number of vines at Scarecrow in Rutherford (1945), Varozza Vineyard, Grgich Hills (1954) and a one-acre block in St. Helena dating back to 1957 owned by Grace Family Vineyards.
-Honoring heritage and sound historical viticultural practices for these particular vines, more recently, Graeme has returned this block to being dry farmed.
+Other Napa Valley producers making wine from old vine Cabernet Sauvignon include Scarecrow in Rutherford (1945), Varozza Vineyard, Grgich Hills (1959) and a one-acre block in St. Helena dating back to 1957 owned by Grace Family Vineyards.
+Honoring heritage and sound historical viticultural practices for these particular vines, Graeme returned this block to being dry farmed.

-Farming these vines is old school – how it was done in Napa decades ago.
+Farming these vines is old school – how it was done in Napa Valley decades ago.
+And their farming practices are based on decisions that focus on vine health and longevity of their vineyard.
 The diversity of what is growing in the vineyard is not limited to grapevines.
 Several of these old vines are surrounded by small olive, oak and walnut trees.
 Because of the vine age, the girth of the trunks is rather large – often with sizable holes in the middle.
 Squirrels deposit their acorns inside these later in the fall.
 Standing among these vines, one does not get the sense one is standing in present day Napa Valley.
-In 2014 the MacDonald’s began harvesting the grapes from these old vines for their own use.

 Graeme started making tiny quantities of wine in 2004 for personal use as part of his vineyard education.
 Their first vintage (earlier vintages were consumed in college) was merely 13 cases (just over 1/2 a barrel) in 2008.
+The brothers each wrote their own business plan; each was slightly different but both reached the same conclusion.
+They wanted to start their own wine brand.
+They approached their family about using grapes from the vineyard to start their own wine brand.
+Their family wasn’t interested.
+The brothers realized they left out an important detail; they would purchase the grapes at market value.
+Their family soon agreed to sell them a limited amount of grapes.
 In 2009 they produced 22 cases; their first official release was the 2010 vintage with 92 cases.
-Production has continued to grow with future vintages in the several hundred case range.
+Production has continued to grow with current vintages typically between 500 and 600 cases.

 Fifteen acres is sizable and Graeme sources vineyard help from those who know To Kalon the best – former vineyard workers and a contractor who worked in To Kalon for Robert Mondavi.
 Graeme is meticulous in the vineyard, each vine is assigned a number with a GIS Satellite mapping system, each vine is farmed by hand and the vineyard is managed slightly differently each year depending on vintage weather characteristics.
 Even soil variations between rows determine if they till or not.
 The vineyards are organically farmed, dry farmed where possible and select cover crops are used rather than fertilizer supplements.